SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 This tab allows you to retrieve, modify or save configuration data.

 A good use-case for the configuration snapshot is applying the same configuration to multiple devices.
-Then, you can configure one device, download the snapshot and apply it to the other devices.
+This way, you can configure one device, download the snapshot and apply it to the other devices.

 ![Configuration Snapshot](/guides/users-guide/configsnap.png)

 #### Retrieving current snapshot configuration from a device

-In order to retrieve the current snapshot from a device, first navigate to a device and then click on "Configuration".
+In order to retrieve the current snapshot from a device, first navigate to the device and then click on "Configuration".
 Scroll down and under "Configuration snapshot", click on "Get new snapshot from device".
 Then, you can find the retrieved snapshot in the "Configuration repository".

 > Note that, the "Configuration repository" is located under the "Management" menu.